kubajal/p2pmessanger/README.md

 # p2pmessanger
-A simple peer2peer messanger written in Java that uses sockets.
+A simple peer2peer messenger written in Java that uses sockets.